graphprotocol/graph-improvement-proposals/gips/0057-chain-integration-process.md

 **2. What happens if Firehose & Substreams support comes after the network is supported on mainnet?**

 This would only impact protocol support for indexing rewards on Substreams-powered subgraphs.
-The new Firehose implementation would need to be tested on testnet, following the methodology outlined for Stage 2 in this GIP.
+The new Firehose implementation would need testing on testnet, following the methodology outlined for Stage 2 in this GIP.
 Similarly, assuming the implementation is performant and reliable, a PR on the [Feature Support Matrix](https://github.com/graphprotocol/indexer/blob/main/docs/feature-support-matrix.md) would be required (`Substreams data sources` Subgraph Feature), as well as a new GIP for protocol support for indexing rewards.
 Anyone can create the PR and GIP; the Foundation would help with Council approval.

 **3. How much time will this process take?**

 It depends.
-Getting protocol support for indexing rewards will depend on the involved stakeholders' bandwidth to proceed with testing, feedback gathering, and handling contributions to the core codebase, if applicable.
-All of this is directly tied to how the integration's maturity and how responsive the integration team is (who may or may not be the team behind the RPC/Firehose implementation).
+Protocol support for indexing rewards depends on the involved stakeholders' bandwidth to proceed with testing, feedback gathering, and handling contributions to core codebase, if applicable.
+All of this is directly tied to the integration's maturity and how responsive the integration team is (who may or may not be the team behind the RPC/Firehose implementation).
 The Foundation will oversee the whole process, unblocking participants as much as possible.

  **4.How will priorities be handled?**

-Similar to #3, it will mostly depend on overall readiness and involved stakeholders' bandwidth.
+Similar to #3, it will depend on overall readiness and involved stakeholders' bandwidth.
 For example, a new chain with a brand new Firehose implementation may get a different amount of allocated resources and effort than others whose integration process may or may not already be in progress.
-This is especially true for chains previously supported on the [Hosted Service](https://thegraph.com/hosted-service), or those relying on already tested stacks like the OP Stack.
+This is especially true for chains previously supported on the [Hosted Service](https://thegraph.com/hosted-service) or those relying on already tested stacks like the OP Stack.

 # Dependencies